Indianapolis Motorcycle Accident Lawyer

 Unfortunately, motorcyclists often encounter cultural bias from other motorists and insurance companies who perceive wrongly that the motorcyclist is irresponsible and somehow at fault for an accident caused by someone else’s negligence.
 This type of bias can lead to lower settlement offers from insurance companies and bias among jurors against motorcyclists if a case goes to court.

-You need an experienced motorcycle accident lawyer who knows how to overcome the bias against bikers and insist that an insurance company provide just compensation based on the facts of the accident, not perceptions.
+You need an experienced motorcycle accident lawyer who knows how to overcome the bias against bikers and insists that an insurance company provide just compensation based on the facts of the accident, not perceptions.
 When cases go to trial, we screen jurors for those who have negative perceptions of motorcycle riders if a case proceeds to trial.
 That kind of detailed approach to a case is among the reasons that you want an experienced Indiana motorcycle accident lawyer on your side.

 Our Indianapolis Motorcycle Accident Lawyer Will Investigate Your Case